-200100 101 1 Keasonable Sites in Hawknursi 457 70 CALD AL /UA F

-LS_3 SALP AL/HA 5
+LS_3 457 78 SALP AL/HA 5

-Sustainability Land to the west of Cranbrook Road, Gills Green Brook House, Cranbrook Road, Hawkhurst Land off Copthall Avenue and Highgate Hill, Hawkhurst (including 419) Site at Sports Pavillion, King George V Playing Fields, The Moor
+Sustainability Objective Land to the west of Cranbrook Road, Gills Green Brook House, Cranbrook Road, Hawkhurst Land off Copthall Avenue and Highgate Hill, Hawkhurst (including 419) Site at Sports Pavillion, King George V Playing Fields, The Moor

-Objective Hawking St (melading 415) Ticlas, the Moor

 Air - 0/- - 0

-Biodiversity 0 0 / - - 0
+Biodiversity 0 0/- - 0

 Business Growth + 0 0 0

 Climate Change ?/- 0 0 0

 Deprivation ?
 0 0 0

 Education + + + 0

 Employment + + + 0

-Equality 0 0 0
+Equality - 0 0 0

 Health 0 0 0 0/+

 Heritage 0 0 0

-Housing + + ++ 0
+Housing + + + + 0

 Land use -/ - - 0

 Landscape - 0 / - -/ 0

-Noise 0 0 0 / - 0
+Noise 0 0 0/- 0

 Resources 0/? ?/- ?/- ?

-Services & Facilities - 0 / - 0 / - +
+Services & Facilities - 0/- 0/- +

-Travel -/ 0 / - 0 / - 0
+Travel -/ 0 / - 0/- 0

 Waste 0 0 0 0

 Water 0/?
 0 0 0

 Commentary A site that scores several neutrals and some positives.
 It scores a number of negatives scores.
 Its heritage score in influenced by the presence of a listed building on the site and the contribution the site makes to the setting of that and the historic farmstead.
-The site would result in the loss of a potential to worsen this situation through additional car movements.
-A largely neutral site that scores health and services objectives re opportunity to make improvements.
-2020 Grassland study found parts of the site to have low-moderate hotanical importance and low-
+The site would result in the loss of a greenfield site in the AONB adjacent to which is an historic routeway (road), these inform the land use and landscape scores.
+It scores negatively for services, facilities and transport given the location of Gill's Green relative to the settlement centre and equality also due to concern about ease of access to services and facilities for the less mobile.
+A reasonable site.
+However, the location at the bottom of a steep hill outside of reasonable walking distances means private car use is likely to dominate and thus the equality and travel objectives cannot score positively.
+The location in the AONB is reflected in the slightly negative score for landscape.
+The design must consider the mature trees on site.
+This site scores similarly to Site 413 (Land at Fowlers Park).
+Coalescence between Highgate and the Moor needs consideration and impacts will be reduced by open space buffers.
+The site is located in an area of high road noise thus scores negatively for its potential to worsen this situation through additional car movements.
+2020 Grassland study found parts of the site to have low-moderate botanical importance and low- moderate ecological importance.
+Biodiversity score adjusted slightly given scale of site.
+Landscape score reflects the findings of the 2020 LVIA report.
+A largely neutral site that scores positively for health and services objectives reflecting the opportunity to make improvements to the existing leisure facilities and the provision of an improved GP surgery for the settlement.